Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 Nearly every public and private business entity — across all levels of government, small and large businesses and major accounting firms (such as KPMG, EY, Deloitte and PwC) — employs finance professionals.
-These individuals help organizations manage their finances.
+These individuals help organizations manage budgets, reporting and other crucial financial operations.

 What are accounting and finance certifications?